 During the first years, the lift was steam powered, being electrified in 1907.
-The tower was an important work at the time since it connected the downtown Baixa to the upper Convento do Carmo by a passageway.
+The tower was an important work at the time since it connected the downtown Baixa to the upper Carmo Convent by a passageway.

-Today, the Elevador de Santa Justa is a tourist attraction.
-A wooden cabin takes visitors 32m up inside an eccentric yet familiar wrought-iron tower decorated with filigree work.
+Today, Santa Justa Lift is a tourist attraction.
+A wooden cabin takes visitors 32 metres up inside an eccentric yet familiar wrought-iron tower decorated with filigree work.

 At the very top of the tower, a viewpoint reached by a spiral staircase offers great views over Lisbon, especially on clear and sunny days.
 There is also a rooftop café with sweeping views of the city.

 Be sure to arrive early if you want to beat the crowds.